Kdeer/CP317-W2018-G3/documents/Subby-Design.md

 ## 2.6.
 Edit/Delete Posted Sublet Listings
 * Users are able to modify any sublet listings that they post.
-  * Users are able to change any details, filter options or photos they included in their listing.
+  * Users are able to change any details, filter options or photos they include in their listing.
   * Users are also able to delete their listings at any time they desire.

 ## 2.7.
 Submit Reports
-* Users are able to issue reports concerning any violations of Subby's [Terms and Conditions Policy](https://rawgit.com/Kuresov/CP317-W2018-G3/master/documents/Terms&Conditions.md)
+* Users are able to issue reports concerning any violations of Subby's [Terms and Conditions Policy](https://rawgit.com/Kuresov/CP317-W2018-G3/master/documents/Terms&Conditions.md.html)
   * Reports will be reviewed by administrators and the appropriate penalties will be issued.
   * Penalties will depend on the severity of the violation and can range from deletion of the listing or temporary suspension to indefinite banning of the violating account.